Reading time: 4 minutes

 Due to the compound nature of equity release, the longer a person remains in the home before it is sold, the more will be owed at the end and less returned to the estate.

-In the case of older, cash-strapped retirees, taking out a PLS for a limited period can leave most of the equity in their home intact to pass on to their family.
+In the case of older, cash-strapped retirees, taking out a HEAS for a limited period can leave most of the equity in their home intact to pass on to their family.

 The sums will be different for everyone, so we strongly advise you to get professional financial advice before acting.